utfans05/raximg/README.md

 WIP

-This script is still not functional using this repo to sync multiple workstaations.
+This script is still not functional.
+Using this repo to sync multiple workstations.

 When the script is running I will be updating docs with usage information.